 In our darkest hours, we can work our way towards the light of wellness…Tweet

-but is this really true?
+But is this really true?
 Well, I suppose it depends on how one looks at their definition of accomplishment.
-While it is true, that many judge accomplishments based on what they have achieved monetarily, in my vew, it is far from the only marker of success.
+While it is true, that many judge accomplishments based on what they have achieved monetarily, in my view, it is far from the only marker of success.

-What’s interesting to me in terms of my own journey, is that when a challenge arises do to my mental health deteriorating, I try to find solutions.
+What’s interesting to me in terms of my own journey, is that when a challenge arises due to my mental health deteriorating, I try to find solutions.
 For instance, as of late, the idea of ending it feels great.
-While this is undoubtedly very worrisome for myself; I use it to gauge where I’m at and do my best to correct the course I’m on.
-Thank god for therapy.
+While this is undoubtedly very worrisome for myself, I use it to gauge where I’m at and do my best to correct the course I’m on.
+Thank God for therapy.

-Our darkest hours don’t have to be a death sentence, rather we can build a bridge back to a better state with the tools that we can learn.
+Our darkest hours don’t have to be a death sentence.
+Rather, we can build a bridge back to a better state with the tools that we can learn.
 For example, therapy will help.
-And if for some reason you feel that is not helpful, find another therapist.
-You are your own advocate, and you must pursue the road to mental wellness in order to dig yourself out of your deepest darkest ditch.
-I suggest that, the further down the rabbit hole of a mental health crisis hell, the louder you should holler for help.
+And if for some reason you feel that that is not helpful, find another therapist.
+You are your own advocate, and you must pursue the road to mental wellness in order to dig yourself out of your deepest, darkest ditch.
+I suggest that the further down the rabbit hole of a mental-health crisis hell you are, the louder you should holler for help.

 What else does being your own advocate look like?
-It looks like, taking on skill sets incrementally.
-In other words, exercise will help one feel better however, slow and steady will win the race.
-You will get there if you.
+It looks like: taking on skill sets incrementally.
+In other words, exercise will help one feel better; however, slow, and steady will win the race.
+You will get there.

-One.
-Develop the mindset that exercise is an essential medical tool to help you heal. in my journey, I have adopted this mindset, and thankfully it is taking all the social pressures off.
+Develop the mindset that exercise is an essential medical tool to help you heal.
+In my journey, I have adopted this mindset, and thankfully it is taking all the social pressures off.
 For example, body image.
-I am doing this to survive, to feel better not to be the next Arnold Schwarzenegger.
+I am doing this to survive, to feel better – not to be the next Arnold Schwarzenegger.

 Need help?
 Check out our MENTAL HEALTH RESOURCES PAGE

 So, do whatever it takes to move forward.
 We all want our lives back.
-However, this cannot be achieved if we wait for it to come to us, quite the contrary.
+However, this cannot be achieved if we wait for it to come to us.
+Quite the contrary.
 Mental illness is likely to continue to fester within us if we wait for change to happen.
-In order to experience joy in our lives we must put our heads down and tackle that uncomfortable feeling that comes with change, that comes with the fear of failure and that comes with self-improvement.
+In order to experience joy in our lives we must put our heads down and tackle that uncomfortable feeling that comes with change, which comes with the fear of failure and that comes with self-improvement.